Gaza now a 'graveyard' for thousands of children: UN

 "And if there is no ceasefire, no water, no medicine, and no release of abducted children?
 Then we hurtle towards even greater horrors afflicting innocent children," said Elder.

-He said that without greater humanitarian access into the Gaza Strip, "then the deaths from the attacks, they could absolutely be the tip of the iceberg".

-Elder said that according to figures from health faculties in the Hamas-run Gaza Strip, some 940 children were missing.
+Elder said that according to figures from health faculties in Gaza, 940 children were missing.

 UN humanitarian agency spokesman Jens Laerke added: "It's almost unbearable to think about children buried under rubble, but (with) very little opportunity or possibility for getting them out."